JeffofBread/dwm-libconfig/README.md

 Now about the configuration file itself.
 The example configuration provided with this repository (`dwm.conf`) contains most of the documentation you should need.
 I recommend starting with this file and tweaking to fit your needs.
-All elements in the file must follow the [libconfig](https://hyperrealm.github.io/libconfig/) file syntax, read up on it here:
+All elements in the file must follow the libconfig file syntax, read up on it here:

  - https://hyperrealm.github.io/libconfig/libconfig_manual.html#Configuration-Files

-If there are major syntax errors, [libconfig](https://hyperrealm.github.io/libconfig/) will not be able to parse the file correctly, and parsing will fail, with dwm falling back on the default configuration values specified in `config.h`.
+If there are major syntax errors, libconfig will not be able to parse the file correctly, and parsing will fail, with dwm falling back on the default configuration values specified in `config.h`.
 Minor syntax errors however, like an incorrect field in a bind or a single setting, will not cause parsing to fail.
 In the case of a bind, that bind will simply be skipped, or in the case of a setting, the default value from `config.h` will be used instead.

 ## Performance Impact

-There is definitely a performance impact, but it is quite minimal.
-In my testing, even in extremely resource limited VM or emulated systems, the time to parse a configuration is negligible.
-The longest time I found in my testing was around 400ms, with the rest of the setup of dwm (mainly `setup()` and `scan()`) taking roughly 1s.
-During runtime, there are also some small performance losses, mainly surrounding access time on elements in the key and button bind arrays.
-In dwm-libconfig, they are not defined at compile time, vs in traditional dwm where they are.
-Combined with the loss of compiler optimizations, this can lead to higher input latency on dwm key and button bind actions.
-Though, again, this is generally extremely minimal.
-In the worst case scenarios I found that it can add around
+For those with performance concerns, the performance impact is very minimal.
+In my testing, even in extremely resource limited VM or emulated systems, the time to initialize the parser and parse a configuration is negligible.
+The longest time I found in my testing was around 400ms, with the rest of the setup of dwm's initialization phase (mainly `setup()` and `scan()`) taking roughly 1s.
+Real world performance however is much, much faster, and more favorable to the parser.
+On both my laptop and my desktop, parsing process takes on average around 0.5ms.
+That accounts for <5% of `setup()`'s total runtime, with `setup()` averaging around 10-14ms.
+If we also include `scan()`, parsing takes <2.5% of dwm's initialization phase.
+During runtime, there are also some small performance losses, mainly surrounding access time on elements in the
-20-25ms of delay when accessing elements on opposite sides of the array in low resource VM or emulated environments.
+`keys` and `buttons` bind arrays.
+However, even with the loss of their static, compile time nature, the performance impact is minor.
+Compared to base dwm, we are looking at sub millisecond differences in access times.
+The additional memory overhead of the parser is also minimal.

-With all that said, real world performance losses are generally imperceptible.
-I have a relatively modern laptop and desktop PC, and both see less than .75ms to parse a complex configuration, and key / button bind latency of less than .2ms at worst.
+Using smem, the PSS on average (on my system) is 1,450 KB, about 200 KB higher than default dwm, which averages around 1,250 KB.

 ## TODOs
 There are still a few things I want to adjust before releasing this as a proper patch: